JustRedTTG/PGE_Docs/docs/source/sprites.rst

     walk = pe.sprite.make(['walk_01.png', 'walk_02.png', 'walk_03.png', 'walk_04.png'],(100,100),(250,250), 0)

-by default the image to be frame will be the first frame, in this case, "walk_01.png", to set the frame manually we would do:
+By default the image to be frame will be the first frame, in this case, "walk_01.png", to set the frame manually we would do:

 .. code-block::

-    walk.frame = 2 # replace 2 with the frame you wish to switch to
+    walk.frame = x  # replace x with the frame you wish to switch to.

+That's great, now when you want to display it, the selected frame will be displayed.

+Note: even though the frames are stored in a list starting with 0, the first frame is 1, and when displayed it will be subtracted to 0!